NelzkieCoder/CodeWave/_posts/articles/en/2017-11-15-Java-Abstraction.md

 ```

+### When do we use abstract method?
+The **CanEat()**, **CanSleep(),** and **CanReproduce() **methods are all **concrete method**s(meaning all these methods have their definition on the same class they were declared).
+Why not make it abstract?
+Well think about it.
+Is there any animal at all that sleep differently?
+Like I sleeping with their eyes open perhaps?
+No right.
+These question can also be apply to our other two functions.
+So **when exactly** should we use abstract method?
+Answer is, if you want to **require** your **certain class** to implement a certain method but with its own definition.
+That is in our example above, we required our cat and dog class to be able to make a noise via MakeNoise() but each with their own definition.

+### Pitfalls of using abstract method
-Pretty cool right?
-But what if one of your angels want to make a bird?
+Supposed one of your angels want to make a bird?
 Should we add a CanFly() method on our abstract class?
 Well let's see:

 ``` java